hbk91/2021StudyNotes/SIE_Prep.md

 - **Who is Vulnerable?**
    - Age 65>=
-   - Age 18>= and have a mental/physical impairment that rendering them unable to protect their interests
+   - Age 18>= and have a mental/physical impairment that renders them unable to protect their interests

 - **How to Protect?**
    - Obtain name and contact of a trusted contact